PCL

 Stiffness in the knee joint

-How is a PCL Injury Diagnosed?
+How is a PCL Injury Identified?

-Physical examination by an orthopedic specialist
+Detailed physical examination by an orthopedic specialist

 X-ray to rule out fractures

-Treatment Options for PCL Injury
+Treatment Options for PCL Injury:

 Non-Surgical Treatment